DJ824/hft-backtester/README.md

 # HFT Backtesting Suite
 This project encompasses a backtesting suite using MBO orderbook data from databento.
+Able to get market data either using Databento API, or csv files downloaded from them.
+Currently, I only included the ability to backtest 2 instruments at a time (ES, MNQ), as the data is expensive lol (if someone from databento reads this can i have free credits)

 ## Orderbook
 - comprised of 3 pieces, the order object which represents the individual limit order,